ahmar20/wave300-openwrt/README.md

 ## Conclusions

-The driver has very complicated macros, build system and function calls used probably for some code robustness.
-Problem is this complexity is probably causing another bugs (read git log).
-The best way for the continuation of the opens ource driver is a complete independent GPL rewrite of the driver.
-Anyway, the patches are welcomed.
+The driver has very complicated macros, build system and function calls.
+Whic are being used probably for some code robustness.
+Problem is this complexity is probably causing another bugs.
+The best way for the continuation of the opensource driver is a complete independent GPL rewrite of the driver.
+But in any case, the patches are welcome.

 The problems:
-* write interface documentation from the driver, use it for new GPL driver
+* Write interface documentation from the driver, use it for new GPL driver
-* search for a newer firmwares, documentation, source codes, etc...
+* Search for newer firmware files, documentation, source codes, etc...
-* build process: Fix makefiles, Kconfig support in configure, autodetect libraries (like libnl) for host and target, speed up and parallelization, out of the tree build
+* Build process: Fix makefiles, Kconfig support in configure, autodetect libraries (like libnl) for host and target, speed up and parallelization out of the tree build
-* Only some (default) configurations are valid, others fails on various problems, find them and fix them
+* Only some (default) configurations are valid, others fail with various issues, find them and fix them
-* Add more configuration options (STA_REF_DBG, there is probably more)
+* Add more configuration options (STA_REF_DBG, there are probably more)
-* Remove WAVE400+ support, dead code (from v3.5 there is change in ABI, incompatible with latest v3.4 wave300, newer chipsets are still supported by Intel)
+* Remove WAVE400+ support and any dead code (from v3.5 there is change in ABI, incompatible with latest v3.4 wave300, newer chipsets are still supported by Intel)
 * Remove pre 4.14 kernel support (cannot be tested)
-* Fix Station mode.
-It seems the driver won't even try to communicate with chip without ap=1 parameter
+* Fix Station mode; It seems the driver won't even try to communicate with chip without `ap=1` parameter
-* Fix random crashes (= understand driver's macro hell)
+* Fix random crashes (understand driver's macro hell)
 * Add hostapd and wpa_supplicant support
-* Add fixes from newer versions (rest 3.5 and 5.x)
+* Add fixes from newer versions (rest 3.5 and 5.x) (patches are welcome)

 ###### Much thanks to all the people involved in development and testing.